videohatespeech/Implicit_Video_Hate/README.md

 ## 📬 Access Request Procedure

 1. **Use your institutional email** for all communications.
-   > Requests from personal email addresses may not be ignored.
+   > Requests from personal email addresses may be ignored.

 2. Fill out the **[Dataset Agreement Form](https://docs.google.com/document/d/1Cb_f-xhOobgpnn_u2lOB6_m1lCHlDNCt/edit)**.